 Drunk driving costs thousands of lives every year.
 According to the Centers for Disease Control and Prevention (CDC), 3,699 individuals died in drunk driving accidents in Georgia between 2003 and 2012.
 Nationally, about one in three traffic deaths involve intoxicated drivers.
 A driver who gets behind the wheel drunk is breaking the law and risks endangering themselves as well as other road users.
 Drunk driving accidents can have horrific consequences for all involved, particularly if they happen at a high speed.
-Injuries can be physically as well as mentally incapacitating and may include head and brain injuries, spinal cord damage, internal organ damage and bleeding, paralysis, loss of limbs, and other serious and permanent injuries.
+Those hurt by a drunk driver in a crash can be physically as well as mentally incapacitated and may incur head and brain injuries, spinal cord damage, internal organ damage and bleeding, paralysis, loss of limbs, and other serious and permanent injuries.

 Drunk drivers typically experience a number of detrimental effects that make them unsafe to operate a vehicle, including but not limited to:

 If a drunk driver causes a car accident or is involved in a car accident, they are typically the negligent party.
 However, while the law may be on your side, getting the compensation you deserve as a result of a drunk driving accident is not necessarily easy.
 Accidents involving drivers operating vehicles under the influence of alcohol or drugs can become challenging to understand and litigate in multiple-vehicle pile-ups, and if several parties are potentially at-fault.

 Having an experienced Gwinnett County car accident lawyer by your side can help you fight for a fair settlement that covers all your losses and damages.
 The experienced car accident lawyers at Hong & Sessions Law, LLC understand the frustrations of those who suffered extensive injuries in a car crash with a drunk driver.